NBA Jam (1993 video game): Tournament Edition

 An update named NBA Jam Tournament Edition (commonly referred to as NBA Jam T.E.) was released in arcades.
 NBA Jam T.E. included updated rosters, new features and Easter eggs combined with the same gameplay of the original.
 Jon Hey created new music specifically for NBA Jam: T.E. to replace the original NBA Jam music.
 Teams now consisted of three players (though only two could be on the court at any time; in practice, the extra player meant greater variety in lineups), with the exception of the new "Rookies" team, which consists of five players, all picked in the 1994 NBA draft.
 Players could be substituted into the game between quarters.
 The game also featured new hidden teams and secret playable characters.
 Early versions of the game included characters from Midway Games's Mortal Kombat games.
 Players were also assigned more attributes, including clutch and fatigue levels.
 In addition, the game also introduced features such as a "Tournament" mode that turned off computer assistance and on-court hot spots that allowed for additional points or special slam dunks.

 The test version of NBA Jam Tournament Edition included eight hidden characters which were taken out of the final version at the request of the NBA: Elviscious, Grim Reaper, Kongo, Raiden, Reptile, Scorpion, Sub-Zero and Tim Coman.
 Midway also stated they would update all test version cabinets to remove these characters.

 In addition to the arcade version, NBA Jam Tournament Edition was ported to the Super NES, Genesis, 32X, Game Boy, Game Gear, Sega Saturn, PlayStation, and Atari Jaguar, with the PlayStation port serving as a North American launch title.

-After Midway produced 250,000 Genesis cartridges, the developer learned that the flash memory used for savegames only works if games are played in a specific order.
-After attempts to repair the cartridges failed, Midway included a flyer advising customers of "AutoStat" functionality that requires playing two games using initials "XXX" and "NBA" to initialize the cartridge, turning the flaw into an undocumented feature.
+After Acclaim produced 250,000 Genesis cartridges, the developer learned that the flash memory used for savegames only works if games are played in a specific order.
+After attempts to repair the cartridges failed, Acclaim included a flyer advising customers of "AutoStat" functionality that requires playing two games using initials "XXX" and "NBA" to initialize the cartridge, turning the flaw into an undocumented feature.